Cage Diving with Great White Sharks In South Africa

 Before boarding, I decided to pay as if I would participate along with Brian.
 At the moment, I had all intentions of doing so.
 We board the boat and head out into the ocean; all seems perfectly calm.
 We rode for about thirty minutes.
 When we got to our spot, you could still see the shoreline.
 This alone gave me an eerie feeling of fear.
 The crew begins to chum the area and search for sharks.

 The captain tells us that the shark we just saw was a juvenile and not fully grown.
 I’m still thinking not too bad, not too scary.
 The captain advises us to start getting on our wet suits.
-You need a wet suit because the water is freezing, a cool 60 degrees.
-As I begin to put mine on, a gigantic head pops out of the water — a fully grown great white.
+It would be best to have a wet suit because the water is freezing, a cool 60 degrees.
+As I put mine on, a gigantic head pops out of the water — a fully grown great white.

 Getting in the Cage